finos/morphir/docs/users-guide/Custom Attributes.md

 To define a custom attribute, we need at least two JSON files.

  1. A config file named `attribute.conf.json` that describes the attributes, and provides a path to the files where the attribute values are stored.
- 2. At least one attribute file named like `foo-attribute.json` where the attributes are stored in a flat key-value format.
+ 2. At least one attribute file reachable on a path specified in the above config.

 ### Config file
 ```